-UPDATE: The U.S. Centers for Disease Control and Prevention is recommending against all travel to China and people traveling from China to the U.S. are facing 14-day quarantines as the number of deaths tied to the new coronavirus has climbed to more than 2,004 people with more than 74,185 cases reported in China and more than 26 countries.
+UPDATED: The U.S. Centers for Disease Control and Prevention is recommending against unneccessary travel to China, South Korea, Iran and parts of Italy and Japan.
+People traveling from affected areas to the U.S. are facing 14-day quarantines as the number of deaths tied to the new coronavirus has increased in the U.S. and around the world.

 Preparing for a new coronavirus outbreak

 “We’ve been training for this since the original SARS outbreak in 2003 (another deadly coronavirus, Severe Acute Respiratory Syndrome), and more recently, we improved our ability to care for these types of patients with the outbreak of Ebola,” Little said.